nxskok/pasias/docs/06-power.md

 Three random binomials, that happened to come out just below 60.
-We're going to leave the first input as 1, though, and let `rerun` handle "lots of sampled values" later.
+We're going to leave the first input as 1, though, and let `rowwise` handle "lots of sampled values" later.